BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

    1. Leave the address type selector in 'One-time use' position.
 This adddress is good for one transaction only.
    2. Click 'copy and close' in the 'ONLINE ADDRESS (for wallet)' pane on the right.
-.. note:: The address will be created with the expiration period ‘24 hours’ from the current time.
+.. note:: This address is suitable if you are waiting for a transaction in the next 24 hours and will no longer use this address to receive transactions in the future.
+The address will be created with the expiration period ‘24 hours’ from the current time.

 If you expect to receive transactions from another Beam wallet on regular basis: